rht-labs/tech-exercise/docs/slides/content/estimation.md

 #### Key Takeaways
 </br>
-As we go through these estimations, conversations will occur within the team and you'll discover more with understandings beginning to align.
+As we go through these estimations, conversations occur within the team and you'll discover more as understandings beginning to align.

-In this exercise this might include things like:
+In this exercise these new discoveries might include things such as:
-  - Perhaps someone has a tool that makes opening coconuts easier so maybe it doesn't require as much effort as we thought?
+  - Someone has a tool that makes opening coconuts easier, so perhaps it doesn't require as much effort as you first thought.
-  - Maybe the orange has pips in it and also it's more difficult than the banana?
+  - The orange has pips in it and it's also more difficult to peel than the banana.
 ![fruits](images/estimation/fruits.png)<!-- {.element: class="" style="border:none; box-shadow:none; max-width:100%;" } -->

 #### Facilitation Tips
-A helpful tool for big planning:
+A helpful tool for big planning
-* The relative estimation line is one technique that can help with this sort of thing allowing for quick and easy estimation based on past experience
+* The relative estimation line is a technique that helps planning by allowing for quick and easy estimation based on past experience.
-* It is important to avoid stories too big that are brought into the sprint and they are carried over multiple sprints.
-Because the story is never "done" the points cannot be cashed in.
+* It is important to avoid stories that are too big and are carried over multiple sprints.
+Because the story is never "done", the points cannot be cashed in.